pirasana/talkinpeace/README.md

-2. **Navigate to the `your-repo0namecd /Users/pirasanaariyam/talkinpeace` folder and set up the Python virtual environment**:
+2. **Navigate to the `your-repo-name folder and set up the Python virtual environment**:

     ```sh
     cd your-repo-name